adam-brz/YABIL/README.md

 It only requires c++20 standard and can be compiled on most of the widely used platforms.

-Comparing to other popular libraries (like GMP or FLINT), this library performs slightly worse.
-You can see benchmarks here: (TODO add link to benchmarks).
+In most cases this library is not as performant as e.g. GMP or Boost Multiprecision.
+You can see benchmarks here: [link](https://adam-brz.github.io/YABIL/benchmarks.html).
 However, it is much easier to use and understand.
 And very simple to extend and modify.

 Use this library when you: